violetr/fem/README.md

 ## Algorithm

-The clustering algorithm described in Section 2 is implemented as a class in `_fem.py`.
+The clustering algorithm described in Section 2 is implemented as a class in the file `_fem.py`.
 It can be called in the following way

 ```python
 fem = FEM(K)